gLiNtAlpHa/heart_failure_prediction/README.md

 The application will display a visual representation of the prediction.

-Model Training The models were trained on the Heart Failure Prediction dataset available on Kaggle.
-The dataset contains information on 299 patients and 12 features.
-The logistic regression model and the random forest classifier were trained using Scikit-learn.
-The accuracy of the models was evaluated using cross-validation.
+Flask App The Flask app has a simple user interface that allows users to input the following parameters:

+Age Anaemia Creatinine Phosphokinase Diabetes Ejection Fraction High Blood Pressure Platelets Serum Creatinine Serum Sodium Sex Smoking Time The app uses the trained logistic regression and random forest classifier models to predict heart failure based on the input parameters.
+The results are displayed in a visual representation that shows the probability of heart failure.

+Conclusion This project demonstrates the use of logistic regression and random forest classifier models to predict heart failure based on medical data.
+The Flask app provides a user-friendly interface for predicting heart failure and rendering the results in a visual representation.

 Credits This application was developed by Akinlolu Adeboye.
 The machine learning models were trained using the Heart Failure Prediction dataset available on